neuropathbasel/nanodip/README.md

 ![NanoDiP_v20_20211014](https://user-images.githubusercontent.com/59837805/137954721-ff179777-ac40-4e14-898f-c23ffea3d8a5.gif)

 # Disclaimer
 Implementation of this software in a diagnostic settings occurs in the sole responsibility of the treating physician.
+Usage of this software occurs at the risk of the user.
+The authors may not be held liable for any damage (including hardware) this software might cause.

 # Installation
 NanoDiP requires a distinct setup of software / hardware.
 Instructions on how to install NanoDiP are currently being prepared.
 Installation scripts that (should) compile all required dependencies are available at https://github.com/neuropathbasel/nanodip_dependencies.

 The intended location for the installation is:

 `/applications/nanodip` for this repository `/applications/nanodip_dependencies` for the installation routines, which place compiled packages in `/applications/`.

 The default and preferably *only* user name for the setup is `minit` on an ARMv8 platform and `minknow` on an x86_64 computer.
 Data acquisition and post-hoc data analysis should be possible without GPUs, too.
-While MinION sequencers seem to work with USB2, they are intended to communicate with through USB3.
+While MinION sequencers seem to work with USB2, they are intended to communicate through USB3.
 USB-C>>USB3 adaptors work well.
 SSD drives (e.g., 1TB) are strongly recommended for the OS and immediate data storage locations.
-Such modules (e.g., M2 keys) can be connected to the AGX through PCIe adapters; do not the use SATA or USB3 interfaces.
-We use conventional (large) USB hard drives for post-hoc local data archives.
+Such modules (e.g., M2 keys) can be connected to the AGX through PCIe adapters; do not use eSATA or USB3 interfaces (on the AGX).
+We use conventional (large) USB3 hard drives for post-hoc local data archives.

+# Usage
+At present, there is no user manual.
+The code can either be executed as jupyter notebook, or as python script.
+The python script in this repository was gerated from the jupyter notebook version by downloading it "as .py".
+In order to understand how things work under the hood, please examine the jupyter notebook (also while executing the code).
+The script launches a CherryPy web server listetning on port 8080 of "localhost".
+There is no login prevention, and we advise to only access the web-based UI locally with chromium-browser.
+Firefox works except for WebGL rendering on some hardware, which negatively impacts on interactive plotly plots.
+In order to run, a python virtual environment is suggested.
+This venv can be generated with the respective script in this repository.